 NATURE PARK MANAGEMENT AT CERTIFICATE LEVEL

-THIS IS A 700 HOUR COURSE THAT OPENS UP A WEALTH OF OPPORTUNITIES FOR THE GRADUATE.
+THIS IS A 600 to 700 HOUR COURSE THAT OPENS UP A WEALTH OF OPPORTUNITIES FOR THE GRADUATE.

 The core units cover general horticulture - this gives you an edge in nature park management because most courses overlook the importance of understanding the fundamentals of horticulture in the role of nature parks management.